 Important: If you do have a puppy that is showing these symptoms, it is vital that you contact a vet, don’t just presume it is CH from reading this.
 There are many other neurological conditions that can show similar symptoms of Cerebellar Hypoplasia that need different medical care.
 Always seek professional advice.

 Symptoms of Cerebellar Hypoplasia in dogs can range in severity.
-A mild case of CH can be hardly noticeable whereas severe cases can cause tremors, difficulty in walking, eating and everything really except for sleeping .
+A mild case of CH can be hardly noticeable whereas severe cases can cause tremors, and difficulty in walking, eating and everything really except for sleeping .
 Symptoms of Cerebellar Hypoplasia do not get worse, they stay the same.
 Dogs with the right support can adjust to their challenges and may learn behaviours that can help manage the difficulties they face.
-It's also important to remember that dogs born with CH know no different and that CH in itself doesn't cause the dog any pain.
+It’s also important to remember that dogs born with CH know no different and that CH in itself doesn’t cause the dog any pain.

-The main symptoms of Cerebellar Hypoplasia are Ataxia, Dysmetria and Intention Tremors.
+The main symptoms of Cerebellar Hypoplasia are ATAXIA, DYSMETRIA and INTENTION TREMORS

 Ataxia is the presence of abnormal, uncoordinated movements or, as the term means, a lack of order.
 Ataxia can be a symptom of different neurological disorders, if your dog shows signs of abnormal, uncoordinated movements it is essential that you seek the advice of a veterinarian professional as soon as possible.

 Ataxia in dogs with CH will typically have an abnormal way of walking.
 They can be very unsteady on their paws once they find them.
 Dogs with Cerebellar Hypoplasia tend to walk with a high step; this is called hypermetria.
 Some dogs look like they are doing some sort of dressage.
-For Holly we call it dancing as she has a little bounce and a touch of swagger as she walks.
+We call it dancing as she has a little bounce and a touch of swagger as she walks.

 Intention Tremors are when a dog focuses and tries to do something like watch a moving object or eat from a bowl.
 Their head and neck will start to bob back and forth or will shake gently.
 Again, intention tremors can be a sign of a different neurological problem and should be checked with a vet at the earliest opportunity.